stellaselena/PG6100-bookexam/README.md

 #### Students (Member module)
 When a user is registered, a member profile is created for the given user.
 This is done using AMQP (RabbitMQ).

-If a member owns his/her own copy of the book they are able to do so in two ways:

-1. If a member wishes to sell a book via university library, only if the library has the book listed can a member can specify that he has a copy of the given book.
+If a member wishes to sell a book via university library, only if the library has the book listed can a member can specify that he has a copy of the given book.
-After notifying the library, the copy of the book with the price specified by the member will be posted to the book store where students can sell their copies.
+After notifying the library, the copy of the book with the price specified by the member will be posted to the book store where students sell their books.

-2. If they want to put a book for sale that the university library doesn't own, they can do so directly from the store.

 ##### Security:
 Registered members can modify their profile information and the books that they wish to sell, but they cannot modify info of other members or specify books that they are selling.

 #### Bookstore (Store module)
-From the bookstore, members (students) can see all books that are posted for sale by other students.
+From the bookstore, members can see all books that are posted for sale by other students.
 A member can filter the books by their name, by the name of the seller or by their price.
 Books can also be filtered by the last 10 events in which a member registers the fact that he wants to sell a book.
 Book module communicates with store module using AMQP (RabbitMq).
 Store module subscribes to the queue containing